Bron Breakker: Other media

 Rechsteiner appeared as a playable character in the 2020 video game Madden NFL 21 as a fullback for the Baltimore Ravens.
-He also appeared (as Bron Breakker) as a playable character in WWE 2K23, WWE 2K24, and WWE 2K25.
-In 2025, Rechsteiner appeared (as Bron Breakker) in a commercial for Intuit.
+As Bron Breakker, he also appeared as a playable character in WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.
+In 2025, as Bron Breakker, Rechsteiner appeared in a commercial for Intuit.

 Personal life

 As of October 2024, Rechsteiner is in a relationship with fellow WWE professional wrestler Izzi Dame.
-He was previously in a relationship with former WWE professional wrestler Cora Jade.